 In the case of VALUE ACCOUNTS Holdings Limited, the parties to the deed are all members of the closed group.
-The information to be disclosed includes a statement of comprehensive income setting out the information specified by paragraphs 82-87 of AASB 101 Presentation of Financial Statements, opening and closing balances of retained earnings, dividends provided for or paid, transfers to and from reserves and a balance sheet complying with paragraphs 54 to 59 of AASB 101.
+The information to be disclosed includes a statement of comprehensive income setting out the information specified by paragraphs 82-87 of AASB 101 Presentation of Financial Statements, opening and closing balances of retained earnings, dividends provided for or paid, transfers to and from reserves and a statement of financial position complying with paragraphs 54 to 59 of AASB 101.